Configuring Your Values to Deploy Dremio to Kubernetes

 Configuration of Classic Engines

-- You should only use classic engines if the new engines (as of Dremio 26.0) are not appropriate for your use case.
+- You should only use classic engines if the new ones introduced in Dremio 26.0 are not appropriate for your use case.
+Classic and new engines are not intended to be used side by side.

 - Classic engines will not auto-start/auto-stop, which is only possible with the new engines.